wangrx33/wangrx33.github-io/_posts/2017-10-09-tpch-in-mysql.md

 ---
-layout:tpch in mysql
-data:2017-10-09
+layout: post
-title:tpch in mysql
+title:  " tpch in mysql "
+date:   2017-10-09
+excerpt: "how to load tpch into mysql "
 ---

 ```html